hongminli/end_to_end_sence_text_recognition/README.md

 (You can see the complete code for text localization in this [repo](https://github.com/THUliumeng/EAST).)
 2. Text recognition
 (You can see the complete code for text recognition in this [repo](https://github.com/THUliumeng/crnn.pytorch).)
+## File structure
+1. east：the necessary files for text localization, include the pretrained model for text localization.
+2. crnn：the necessary files for text recognition, include the pretrained model for text recognition.
+3. end_to_end.py： implement the end_to_end scene text recognition.
 ## Installation
 To run this repo, you need the below environment:
 1. tensorflow